Population model (evolutionary algorithm): Neighbourhood models or cellular evolutionary algorithms

-The neighbourhood model, also called diffusion model or fine grained model, defines a topological neighborhood relation between the individuals of a population that is independent of their phenotypic properties.
-The fundamental idea of this model is to provide the EA population with a special structure defined as a connected graph, in which each vertex is an individual that communicates with its nearest neighbors.
+The neighbourhood model, also called diffusion model or fine grained model, defines a topological neighbouhood relation between the individuals of a population that is independent of their phenotypic properties.
+The fundamental idea of this model is to provide the EA population with a special structure defined as a connected graph, in which each vertex is an individual that communicates with its nearest neighbours.
 Particularly, individuals are conceptually set in a toroidal mesh, and are only allowed to recombine with close individuals.
 This leads to a kind of locality known as isolation by distance.
-The set of potential mates of an individual is called its neighborhood or deme.
-The adjacent figure illustrates that by showing two slightly overlapping neighborhoods of two individuals marked yellow, through which genetic information can spread between the two demes.
+The set of potential mates of an individual is called its neighbourhood or deme.
+The adjacent figure illustrates that by showing two slightly overlapping neighbourhoods of two individuals marked yellow, through which genetic information can spread between the two demes.
 It is known that in this kind of algorithm, similar individuals tend to cluster and create niches that are independent of the deme boundaries and, in particular, can be larger than a deme.
 There is no clear borderline between adjacent groups, and close niches could be easily colonized by competitive ones and maybe merge solution contents during this process.
 Simultaneously, farther niches can be affected more slowly.
 EAs with this type of population are also well known as cellular EAs (cEA) or cellular genetic algorithms (cGA).